-Vincenzo Tommasi, the owner of Podere della Civettaja, was literally dazzled on the way to the Côte d’Or.
-An agronomist by training, he moved back to Tuscany in 2002, and established a Pinot-centric company in Casentino, an area of the Province of Arezzo that is better known for the production of luxury textiles.
-Over the last few years, this area has become home to a good number of vineyards/ vigneron that make either good or excellent Pinot Noirs.
-Vincenzo also founded he Association of the Tuscan Pinot Noir winemakers.
-Having tasted this wine multiple times, I dare to say that he is the most reliable Pinot Noir producerlocated south of Bologna.
+Vincenzo Tommasi, the owner of Podere della Civettaja, was literally dazzled on the way to Côte d’Or.
+An agronomist by training, he moved back to Tuscany in 2002, and established a Pinot-centric winery in Casentino, a montainous area in the Province of Arezzo that is better known for the production of luxury textiles.
+Over the last few years, Casentino has become home to a noteworthy number of vineyards/producers excellent Pinot Noir.
+Vincenzo also founded Vignaioli di Pinot Nero toscana, an association that gathers Tuscan wineries specializing in Pinot Noir.

 Score: 93/100